2018 ORPCA AX Rules & Regulations

 The season consists of 8 events, however, only 7 count toward a championship trophy.
 If you run all 8 events your lowest score will be dropped.
 You must run at least 5 events to qualify for a trophy.

 When you register for an Autocross event, you will be asked to select a car number.
 All one and two digit numbers are reserved for ORPCA/PCA members only.
-If you do not have a previously approved number you will be assigned one.
+If you do not have a previously approved number you can put in a number — if you cannot select it, that means it is already taken.
+Keep trying until you find a number you can select.
 This number is your official car number for the event and remainder of the season.
-Be sure to get your official number before you invest in magnetic or stick-on ones.
+Be sure to get your official number at your first autocross before you invest in magnetic or stick-on ones.

 In order to run in Autocross, car numbers must be displayed on BOTH sides of your vehicle BELOW the window line.
 Numbers must be a minimum of 8-inches tall, in a color that contrasts with the paint.
 The numbers must be highly visible so that they are easily read.
 Numbers with tape on windshields or side windows are NOT ACCEPTABLE.